 Late arrival interrupts the teaching and learning process in the classroom and in distance/blended learning.
 If students are late they must report to the office to sign in.
-Subject teachers will inform the office of chronic lateness between classes.
 If a student arrives late for class without permission, then there will be a progression of interventions to change this behaviour.